MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/write-sign-in-code.md

 <!--========================================================================-->
 ## Integrate Sign-In with UI

+See also the "Sign-in with UI example" subsection within the article [Sign-in with XAL](../using-xbox-live/auth/xal-sign-in.md#sign-in).

 If the user could not be added silently - for example if the user needs to give consent to the game for accessing Xbox Live profile, you should call the XalAddUserWithUiAsync API to add the user with UI.
 ```c